-The final 10 - the last of our fabulous 40 over Forty list is here - more powerhouse females covering business, fashion, design, architecture, music, education, leadership, luxury, flowers and more.
+The final 10 - the last of our fabulous 40 over Forty list for 2022 is here - more powerhouse females covering business, fashion, design, architecture, music, education, leadership, luxury, flowers and more.
 A diverse set of formidable ladies truly making their mark on the Emirates and beyond…

 1. Donna Benton